Best Knife Steel | Our Steel Choices

-Unless you have a background in metallurgy, going down the rabbit hole on best steel types for blades can put your average person to sleep, with a quickness.
+Unless you have a background in metallurgy, going down the rabbit hole on the best knife steel can put your average person to sleep with quickness.
 We take care of that on our end and provide the end user with blades made with arguably the best steel on the market.
-And if you are going to spend your hard-earned money on a new knife, it’s important for you to know if you are getting the best blade for your dollar.
+And if you spend your hard-earned money on a new knife, you need to know if you are getting the best blade for your dollar.

-Though our blade steel changes from time to time, rest assured we are adapting to newfound research and the needs of the user.
-Working backwards, let’s dive into the steels we use here at Toor Knives.
+Though our blade steel changes from time to time, rest assured that we are adapting to new research and the needs of the user.
+Working backward, let's examine the steels we use here at Toor Knives.

 I'll do my best not to bore you to tears…

-CPM Steel, short for Crucible Particle Metallurgy, revolutionizes steelmaking by producing higher alloyed grades of exceptional quality compared to conventional methods.
-This innovation caters specifically to high-alloy tool steel and high-speed steel needs.
+CPM Steel, short for Crucible Particle Metallurgy, revolutionizes steelmaking by producing higher alloyed grades of exceptional quality than conventional methods.
+This innovation caters specifically to the needs of high-alloy tool steel and high-speed steel.

 So, what sets CPM Steel apart?
-For starters, it provides a host of benefits to both tool manufacturers and end users alike.
-Manufacturers enjoy enhanced machinability, thanks to sulfur enrichment, facilitating smoother production processes.
-The steel's grindability is top-notch, offering a stable base for coatings, and its predictable size change during heat treatment ensures consistent results.
+For starters, it provides a host of benefits to tool manufacturers and end users alike.
+Thanks to sulfur enrichment, manufacturers enjoy enhanced machinability, facilitating smoother production processes.
+The steel's grind ability is top-notch, offering a stable base for coatings, and its predictable size change during heat treatment ensures consistent results.

 CPM Steel is a special alloy crafted by melting two or more metals together until they form a smooth liquid.
-This liquid is then sprayed through a nozzle using high-pressure gas, creating tiny spherical droplets that quickly solidify into powder particles.
-Each particle acts like its own mini-metal bar, with small carbides and consistent composition.
+This liquid is sprayed through a nozzle using high-pressure gas, creating tiny spherical droplets that quickly solidify into powder particles.
+Each particle acts like a mini-metal bar, with small carbides and consistent composition.

-After screening, the resulting powder is placed into sealed steel containers and subjected to high temperatures and pressure, a process known as hot isostatic pressing (nerd stuff).
+After screening, the resulting powder is placed into sealed steel containers and subjected to high temperatures and pressure, known as hot isostatic pressing (nerd stuff).
 This method creates a fine-grained and evenly structured microstructure throughout the steel.
 For high-carbon grades, carbides are evenly spread throughout the material.
-If greater toughness is needed, the steel can undergo standard milling processes or be used as is after hot isostatic pressing.
+If more excellent toughness is needed, the steel can undergo standard milling processes or be used as is after hot isostatic pressing.

-So, let’s get to the steels we use.
+So, let's get to the different steels we use.

 Our Steel Choices